collapsed-stacks/startups/questions/12015/do-dead-startups-still-have-trademark-rights.md

 - posted by: [Boston Startup CFO](https://stackexchange.com/users/9992633/boston-startup-cfo) on 2017-02-07
 - score: 2

-<p>You will likely have to investigate this using a patent attorney.
+You will likely have to investigate this using a patent attorney.
 Even if a startup is "dead", there could still be creditors that actually own the IP.
-The creditors could also have sold off the IP to other third parties.  </p>
+The creditors could also have sold off the IP to other third parties.